barbatus/typescript-compiler/README.md

 A couple of additional options have been added: `alwaysThrow` and `useCache`.

 When `alwaysThrow` is set, the compiler will always throw exceptions whenever syntactic or symantic error occurs.
-Otherwise, it throws by default only on syntactic errors, semantic ones (like module resolution errors, unknown variables etc) are just logged in the terminal.
+Otherwise, it throws by default only on syntactic errors, semantic ones (like module resolution errors, unknown variables etc) are just logged out in the terminal.

 `useCache` simple says compiler to turn on/off caching results.